buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBeam.md

 > REFERENCE  Definition according to ISO 6707-1: structural member for carrying load(s) between or beyond points of support, usually narrow in relation to its length and horizontal or nearly so.

-> NOTE  The entity IfcBeamStandardCase has been deprecated, IfcBeam with IfcMaterialProfileSetUsage is used instead.
+> NOTE  The entity IfcBeamStandardCase has been deleted, IfcBeam with IfcMaterialProfileSetUsage is used instead.

 > NOTE  The representation of load-bearing beams in a structural analysis model is provided by subtypes of _IfcStructuralMember_ (with _IfcStructuralCurveMember_ being mostly applicable) as part of an _IfcStructuralAnalysisModel_.
 The camber of a beam may be defined by assigning an _IfcStructuralCurveMember_ with displacement coordinates.
 Multiple sets of camber ordinates may be provided that are qualified by the particular load case, where full dead load would typically be used for fabrication, and other scenarios used for other loading conditions such as during construction.